marielle-lopez/e-shop/README.md

 ### High Priority

+- Display real-time product quantities, especially when the user adds items to the cart
 - Add placeholder images
 - Add loading states
+- Add error handling
 - Sketch a schema for cart items
 - Allow user to add a product with a specified quantity and format to the cart
 - Allow user to favourite products